 In general, I prefer foam sleeping pads over inflatable sleeping pads.
 Reliability is the biggest factor for me.
 A foam pad gives me peace of mind.
 I don’t want to worry about a single thorn ruining my night of sleep.
 I don’t want to wake up in the middle of the night on a flat pad.

 Time savings is another reason I prefer foam pads.
 I hate setting up and breaking down camp while I’m tired.
 It’s just a tedious job that has to be done twice per day.
 Any piece of gear that makes the process faster and more efficient, I like.

 Having said this, there are some occasions where I prefer my inflatable sleeping pad.
 For example, when I’m going for a short 2-3 day trip I usually pack my inflatable.
 I can deal with the hassles associated with using it for a few nights in exchange for a better night of sleep.
 If it fails, it’s not that big of a deal because I’m not too far from home.

 Sometimes I want my pack to be as light and compact as possible.
 For example when I’m going to travel internationally with camping gear.
-In this case, I prefer my inflatable because it’s just so much smaller.
+In this case, I prefer my inflatable because it’s just so much smaller and lighter.

-In the end, the choice between an inflatable sleeping pad vs a foam sleeping pad comes down to personal preference.
-Plenty of people have through hiked 2000+ mile trails with inflatable pads and slept in comfort every night.
-If you’re willing to deal with the occasional puncture, you can probably get a better night sleep on an inflatable sleeping pad.
+In the end, the choice between an inflatable sleeping pad vs a foam sleeping pad comes down to the conditions you camp in, weight requirements, the climate you camp in, as well as personal preference.
+Plenty of people have thru-hiked 2000+ mile trails with inflatable pads and slept in comfort every night.
+If you’re willing to deal with the occasional puncture, you can probably get a better night’s sleep on an inflatable sleeping pad.
 If the pad fails, you can always buy a new one in the next town.